Special Operations Group (Portugal): Macau GOE

-As one of the past Portuguese colonies, Macau set up their special police unit in 1993 with the same name of Grupo de Operações Especiais.
+As a former Portuguese colony, Macau set up their special police unit in 1993 with the same name of Grupo de Operações Especiais.

-Like the Hong Kong Special Duties Unit trained by the British Special Air Service, the Macau GOE works and trains similar to the Portuguese GOE, in which they respond to terrorism acts and engage heavily armed criminals in the Macau territory.
+Like the Hong Kong Special Duties Unit trained by the British Special Air Service, the Macau GOE functions similarly to the Portuguese GOE, in that they respond to acts of terrorism and engage heavily armed criminals in the Macau territory.

-The Macau counterpart use similar armaments compared to the original GOE, such as the: